jrkerns/pylinac/docs/source/planar_imaging.rst

 ACR Digital Mammography
 -----------------------

+.. warning:: This phantom analysis is still in beta.
+The parameters may change in future releases.

 The ACR Digital Mammography phantom is for testing the performance of Full-Field Digital Mammography (FFDM) systems.

 Image Acquisition